-Azure API Management allows organizations to publish APIs more securely, reliably, and at scale.
+Azure API Management allows organisations to publish APIs hosted on Azure, on-premises and in other clouds more securely, reliably and at scale.
 Use API Management to drive API consumption among internal teams, partners and developers while benefiting from business and log analytics available in the admin portal.
-This service helps provide the tools your organization needs for end-to-end API management—everything from provisioning user roles, creating usage plans and quotas, applying policies for transforming payloads, throttling, analytics, monitoring and alerts.
+This service helps provide the tools your organisation needs for end-to-end API management—everything from provisioning user roles, creating usage plans and quotas, applying policies for transforming payloads, throttling, analytics, monitoring and alerts.

 US government entities are eligible to purchase Azure Government services from a licensing solution provider with no upfront financial commitment or directly through a pay-as-you-go online subscription.

 Important—The price in R$ is merely a reference; this is an international transaction and the final price is subject to exchange rates and the inclusion of IOF taxes.
 An eNF will not be issued.

 Azure Germany is available to customers and partners who have already purchased this, doing business in the European Union (EU), the European Free Trade Association (EFTA)and in the United Kingdom (UK).
 It provides data residency in Germany with additional levels of control and data protection.
 You can also sign up for a free Azure trial.

 |Purpose||Lightweight and serverless version of API Management service, billed per execution||Non-production use cases and evaluations||Entry-level production use cases||Medium-volume production use cases||High-volume or Enterprise production use cases|